arayaroma/arayaroma/README.md

 *Full Stack Developer and Software Architect Enthusiast*

 <p align="left">
 I am a passionate Full Stack Developer and Software Architect Enthusiast dedicated to building scalable and efficient software solutions.
 I excel in Java, JavaScript, and Python, with experience in web applications, RESTful APIs, and microservices.
-My skills span databases like MySQL, PostgreSQL, MongoDB, and DynamoDB, as well as front-end technologies such as HTML, CSS, React, and Next.js.
+My skills span databases like MySQL, PostgreSQL, MongoDB, and DynamoDB, as well as front end technologies such as HTML, CSS, React, and Next.js.

 On the back end, I work with Node.js, Express.js, and Spring Boot.
 I'm proficient with AWS, Jenkins, GitHub Actions, Vercel, Bash scripting, Git, Docker, Jest, and Postman.
 I am adept with Linux distributions including Arch Linux, Debian, and Ubuntu.
 Eager to learn and solve complex problems, I enjoy collaborating on challenging projects and contributing to open-source initiatives.
 </p>